Vivarium (monastery)

 The Vivarium was a monastery founded around the year 544 by the Roman statesman Cassiodorus near Squillace, in Calabria, Italy.
 He also established a biblical studies center as well as a library.
 It became a place where scholars worked on preserving Greek and Latin classical literature.
 Cassiodorus donated his land to the community of Squillace so that the ‘Vivarium’ could be built there.
 Having acquired the Roman noble title of patricius in 507, his family had become one of the most powerful in Italy.

 In 540, Cassiodorus retired from public life and moved into the monastery, ordering the Benedictine monks living there to learn about medicinal herbs and to copy various medical texts, supposedly including works of Galen, Hippocrates and of the pharmacist Dioscorides.

-When evaluating Cassiodorus' project, we must take into account the fact that the immense devastation caused by the Gothic War had endangered the survival not only of classical and pagan literature, but even of Christian literature, due to the systematic destruction not only of libraries, but in many cases also of the cities that had hosted them until that moment.
+The immense devastation caused by the Gothic War had endangered the survival not only of classical and pagan literature, but even of Christian literature, due to the systematic destruction not only of libraries, but in many cases also of the cities that had hosted them until that moment.
 In war-torn Italy, even the scriptoria where the manuscripts were produced had been decimated.
 Under the guidance of Cassiodorus, a long process of transcription and translation of Latin and Greek texts began, with the aim of saving them and then passing them on.

 Cassiodorus commissioned various Greek scholars, including Musonius and Epiphanius Scholasticus, to translate Greek works of a historical and theological nature, which were widely circulated during the Middle Ages.

 Although an approach to the Christian faith can be seen in Cassiodorus's later works (consider De anima and Expositio Psalmorum), the Vivarium monastery was founded with a different purpose from the famous ora et labora: the main objective of the monastic centre was in fact the copying, conservation, writing and study of the volumes containing texts of the classics and Western patristics, that had been saved from the devastation of the barbarian peoples.
 The monks also received instruction in philosophy, theology and the classics (ancient Greek and Latin) directly from Cassiodorus.
 The characteristic of the Vivarium was therefore its function as a Middle Age scriptorium, with the related problems of finding materials, studying writing techniques and economic difficulties; the codices and manuscripts produced in the monastery achieved considerable fame and were in great demand.

 The monastery was to be organised like the hermitage of Montecastello, populated by Anchorite monks with previous experience of cenobitic life.
 The studium aimed to reproduce the School of Alexandria and that of Nisibis, where in those years Junilius Africanus had translated the commentary on the Bible by Paul of Nisibis from Syriac to Latin.